isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 More details on the application process will be shared in due course.

-**Q25.
-What can a landlord do if he is not satisfied that his tenant is eligible for the rental waiver after reviewing the documents provided by his tenant?**
+<a name="q25">**Q25.
+What can a landlord do if he is not satisfied that his tenant is eligible for the rental waiver after reviewing the documents provided by his tenant?**</a>

 Landlords and tenants are encouraged to work towards a mutual arrangement to implement the rental waiver provided for in the Act.